Morey Amsterdam: Hanna-Barbera lawsuit

 In 1963, Amsterdam filed a $12,000 lawsuit against Hanna-Barbera for breach of contract; he claimed that he had been cast and signed to the role of George Jetson on The Jetsons.
-Although his contract stipulated that he would be paid $500 an episode, with a guarantee of twenty-four episodes (i.e., a full season) of work, he recorded only one episode before being replaced by George O'Hanlon.
-Several sources claimed the change had occurred as a result of sponsor conflict with Amsterdam's commitment to The Dick Van Dyke Show.
-The case had been closed by early 1965 and the court had ruled in favor of Hanna-Barbera.
+Although his contract stipulated that he would be paid $500 an episode, with a guarantee of 24 episodes (i.e., a full season) of work, he recorded only one episode before being replaced by George O'Hanlon.
+The change may have occurred because of sponsor conflict with Amsterdam's role on The Dick Van Dyke Show.
+Hanna-Barbera won the lawsuit in early 1965.

 Death

-Amsterdam died at Cedars Sinai Hospital in Los Angeles, California, on October 28, 1996, at the age of 87, due to a heart attack.
+Amsterdam died at Cedars Sinai Hospital in Los Angeles on October 28, 1996, at the age of 87, due to a heart attack.